User Manual, Quickstart Guide, and Demos

 To use the Sentinare sensor, you need to install the free Sentinare Activity Sensor (formely known as the Cypress visual sensor) App on your mobile device.
 The sensor also needs to connect to the Internet via a WiFi network with WPA2-PSK (aka WPS2-Personal) security protocol.

 Choose the following download method depending on your mobile device’s platform:

 - Open the Sentinare App on your mobile device, tap the “Create an Account” on the front page.

-- Note: The Sentinare account is different from your shopping account at the AltumView website.
+- Note: The Sentinare App account is different from your Shopping account at the AltumView website!

 - In the “Sign Up” page, fill in your name, email, and password.
 The email and password are used for login.
-The password should have at least 8 characters and include upper case letter, lower case letter, and digit.
+Please follow the displayed requirements for password format.

 - Choose your Server: Tap the pencil icon to choose a server location.

-- When a sensor is sold, its serial number is added to the white list of one server, based on the country of the customer.
+- When a sensor is sold, its serial number is added to the white list of only one server, based on the country where the device is sold.
 If you are not in these three countries, please choose the US server.

 - Read and accept the Terms of Services, then select “I agree to Terms of Service”.